Berserker in the middle, with Blitz (left) and Bullova in the background.

 - Head Swap: The three player characters.
 In the arcade version, there are also head-swapped variants of the Little Fish and Enforcer enemies who were cut out from the SNES port.

 - Lawyer-Friendly Cameo: Gring Terror (one of the mooks in the second stage) resembles The Joker.
+Even more in the ad comic, where he wears a purple suit and everything.
+Whereas in the game he just wears a purple and white ringmaster's outfit.

 - Letter Motif: The three main guys all had names that start with the letter "B".